hd-UQ/cd_dynamax/Goals.md

   - allow for input times to be different from measurement times
   - extend to continuous coupling of $u(t)$ to the state and measurement dynamics---how?
     - Do we interpolate $u(t)$ between input-measurement times?

-## Parameter estimation
-- Parameter estimation for the linear gaussian case
-    - SGD
-        - TODO: Add notebook showcasing parameter estimation accuracy (port from add_validation branch)
-    - EM is not implemented
-        - The m-step requires MLE for continuous-time linear parameters
-        - EM will not be trivial for nonlinear ssms
-    - ContDiscreteLinearGaussianConjugateSSM:
-        - Shall we keep this and modify it for continuous-time linear paraemeters

-- Uncertainty Quantification for the continuous-discrete linear gaussian case using Monte Carlo

-- hierarchical parameter estimation for the linear gaussian case
-    - Incorporate priors over parameters
-    - Define prior hyperparameters as new dynamax "parameters"
-    - Use Monte Carlo to average over many realizations of parameters
-    - Let SGD learn hyperparameters of prior via MC-based loss

-- parameter estimation for 1 non-linear pendulum
-- hierarchical parameter estimation for multiple non-linear pendula

-- Check the conjugate version of the model class, and decide how to proceed

 ## New non-linear models
 - lorenz